MozillaFoundation/mozfest-book/README.md

 2. run: npm run start

 ### Deploying
+If changes were made in the cms:

+1. run: npm run download:all

+Deploying:
+1. run: npm run build
+2. push changes to the remote main branch

 By pushing the changes to the "main" branch an automatic deploy is started and everything inside the /build folder is pushed to AWS -> https://book.mozillafestival.org/